 This isn’t to say that exporting coffee from Yemen used to be easy: most coffee traders attest that it has always been a challenge.
 However, the difficulties have been elevated to a whole new level.
 According to Natasha, the blockade imposed on Yemen has made it almost impossible to export coffee.
 Traders’ only option is to make the dangerous voyage through Northern Yemen into Saudi Arabia.

 But war doesn’t always stop trade, so why is this?
 Military checkpoints, damaged port infrastructure… Natasha tells me that there are numerous logistical challenges to exporting coffee right now.
-However, the primary obstacle is the lack of a functioning central government.
-Without this, there is no agency (such as the Ministry of Agriculture or Ministry of Trade) to certify that the contents being loaded into a container are in fact coffee.
-This means getting an importing country to accept the cargo is impossible.
+However, the primary obstacle is the limited functionality of certain ministries – such as the Ministry of Agriculture or Ministry of Trade.
+These are the ones responsible for certifying that the contents being loaded into a container are in fact coffee.
+Without this certification, getting an importing country to accept the cargo is impossible.

 The ACTED team also tell me that they are also concerned about the absence of a Yemen Coffee Origin Certification scheme.
 Exporters blending other natural processed coffees (such as Ethiopian coffee), and labelling it as Yemeni, has become a great concern for traders.